nestybox/sysbox/README.md

 The Sysbox project maintainers will make this determination on a feature by feature basis, with total transparency.
-The goal is to create a balanced approach that enables the Sysbox open-source community to benefit and thrive while creating opportunities for Nestybbox to create a healthy viable business around the technology.
+The goal is to create a balanced approach that enables the Sysbox open-source community to benefit and thrive while creating opportunities for Nestybox to create a healthy viable business around the technology.

 ## Contact